 OUR CONFERENCES & GATHERINGS

 is an international non-governmental organization gathering women practitioners active in international dispute resolution.
 The group has its origins in 1993 and expanded mainly since 2000.
 Today our network is

 Our website is about and by ArbitralWomen but is open to everyone both to search for appropriate and qualified dispute resolution practitioners, and to benefit from the ideas and information offered.

 " and locate practitioners in your jurisdiction and/or field of business.
-Learn about our current Events

 and other Events